benibela/xidel/readme.txt

 Switched to full standard compatible mode, its implementation passes 99.3% of the XPath 2 only tests and 97.8% of the XQuery 1 tests in the XQuery Testsuite (skipping tests for invalid input queries)

-However, in the default mode, there are the following important changes:
+However, in the default mode, there are the following important extensions:

   Syntax:

-    Within double-quoted strings variables are replaced, so "$var;xyz" is the same as concat($var, "xyz")

     You can assign values to variables like:                           var := value